4d/docs/docs/Project/architecture.md

 Contents|Description|Format
 --------|-------|----
-table_*n*.4dm|Trigger methods defined in the database.
+table_*n*.4dm|Trigger methods defined in the project.
 One trigger file per table (n is the table number)|text

 **Note:**
 The .4dm file extension is a text-based file format, containing the code of a 4D method.
 It is compliant with source control tools.

 ### Trash folder